Preston Dock: Ship building

 Following construction of the Victoria Quay, there was a boom in shipbuilding along the Ribble, with a number of shipyards constructed north and south of the new wharves.
 The earliest known vessel constructed at these new yards was the paddle steamer Enterprise, launched in 1834 for the Mersey ferry service in Liverpool.
-The Preston Iron Shipbuilding Co. had a yard to the south of the quays, possibly operating from as early as 1845, with eight vessels recorded as being built between 1865–1867.
+The Preston Iron Shipbuilding Co. had a yard to the south of the quays, possibly operating from as early as 1845, with eight vessels recorded as being built between 1865 and 1867.

-The most success of Preston's shipbuilders was William Allsop (as he was originally known).
+The most successful of Preston's shipbuilders was William Allsop (as he was originally known).
 Allsop had been a millwright and engineer employed in the town's cotton trade and in 1854 entered into a partnership with a "Mr. Watson" to form the Calendonian Works.
 In 1873 Allsup (as he was now known) transferred title to his sons and the company became William Allsup & Sons Ltd Shipbuilders, Engineers and Iron Founders (no record can be found as to what became of Watson) and established three shipyards along the Ribble, specialising in vessels made from iron.
 Records show at least 26 ships being built, including the passenger steamer SS Toroa in 1899, which ran aground in 1916 off Babbit Island, Tasmania, Australia, with the loss of all hands.
 In 1899 it was reported that Allsup's main yard was destroyed in a fire, but the company continued to build vessels until at least 1902.